Priyalulla09/Priyalulla09/README.md

 - Integration: REST APIs, Cached Network Images

 Projects
-- ShopWise - Flutter E-commerce App (ShopWise - Flutter E-commerce App](https://github.com/Priyalulla09/flutter-product-listing-app)
+- A clean and responsive Instagram login screen built using Flutter focusing on UIdesign and layout Structure.
-  A shopping app I built to practice real-world Flutter development.
-It fetches live product data, supports search and category filtering, and lets users manage a cart and save favourites.
+- A simple task management app that allows users to add delete, and manage daily tasks efficiently.

 Currently
 - Expanding my Flutter skills through hands-on projects
 - Looking for Flutter developer opportunities where I can contribute and grow